samolsen/samolsen.com-jekyll/about.md

 hide: # true
 ---

 My name is Sam Olsen.
-I'm a polyglot software engineer specializing in RESTful web service and client application development.
-I like native mobile apps and Ajax-ing the hell out of websites.
+I'm a polyglot software engineer.
+I like the Chicago Cubs, REST services, message queues, Redis, native mobile apps, AJAX like there's no tomorrow.
 I do other stuff too.